 Britain need to stay in the EU single market for goods and services, otherwise the economy would risk being at less of an advantage trade-wise, and the effects of this will be further accelerated economically.
-The UK should be seeking a soft Brexit to at least maintain a good relationship with the EU, and continue the inflow of a necessary skilled and unskilled European labour force to keep the economy afloat to prevent a labour crisis, for example like that of Japan a country with a strict immigration policy.
-This decision may well deal a powerful blow to the economy so measures should be taken to minimise the negative economic effects of Brexit.
+The UK should be seeking a soft Brexit to at least maintain a good relationship with the EU, and continue the inflow of a necessary skilled and unskilled European labour force to keep the economy afloat and address any labour shortages.
+This decision may well deal a powerful blow to the economy, so measures should be taken to minimise the negative economic effects of Brexit.